Create and use data profile scans

 Console

-• The Overview section displays the scan runs, the time of each run, the number of table records scanned, and the job status.
+• The Overview section displays information about the most recent jobs, including when the scan was run, the number of table records scanned, and the job status.

-• The Profile scan configuration section contains details about the scan.
+• The Data profile scan configuration section displays details about the scan.

 gcloud

-To view the results of a data profile scan job, run the following command:
+To view the results of a data profile scan job, use the gcloud dataplex datascans jobs describe command:

 gcloud dataplex datascans jobs describe JOB \